maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .left-side, .right-side
       width: 50%

-With Susy instead of using percentages directly, we define our widths through the Susy +span-columns() mixin as follows:
+With Susy instead of using percentages directly, we allow Susy to do the calculations by defining our widths through the Susy +span-columns() mixin as follows:

     .left-side
       +span-columns(6, 12)